aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-getstarted.md

 Follow these steps to create an EKS Anywhere cluster that can be used either as a management cluster or as a self-managed cluster (for running workloads itself).

 <!-- this content needs to be indented so the numbers are automatically incremented -->

+0. Optional Configuration

+   **Set License Environment Variable**

+      Add a license to any cluster for which you want to receive paid support.
+If you are creating a licensed cluster, set and export the license variable (see [License cluster]({{< relref "/docs/clustermgmt/support/cluster-license" >}}) if you are licensing an existing cluster):

+      ```bash
+      export EKSA_LICENSE='my-license-here'
+      ```

+      After you have created your `eksa-mgmt-cluster.yaml` and set your credential environment variables, you will be ready to create the cluster.

+   **Configure Curated Packages**

+      The Amazon EKS Anywhere Curated Packages are only available to customers with the Amazon EKS Anywhere Enterprise Subscription.
+To request a free trial, talk to your Amazon representative or connect with one [here](https://aws.amazon.com/contact-us/sales-support-eks/).
+Cluster creation will succeed if authentication is not set up, but some warnings may be genered.
+Detailed package configurations can be found [here]({{< relref "../../packages" >}}).

+      If you are going to use packages, set up authentication.
+These credentials should have [limited capabilities]({{< relref "../../packages/prereq#setup-authentication-to-use-curated-packages" >}}):
+      ```bash
+      export EKSA_AWS_ACCESS_KEY_ID="your*access*id"
+      export EKSA_AWS_SECRET_ACCESS_KEY="your*secret*key"
+      export EKSA_AWS_REGION="us-west-2"
+      ```

 1. Generate an initial cluster config (named `mgmt` for this example):
    ```bash
    CLUSTER_NAME=mgmt